jina-ai/examples/advanced-vector-search/README.md

 A [docker image](https://hub.docker.com/r/jinahub/app.example.advancedvectorsearch) is published where the ANN_SIFT1M (sift) has already been indexed using 4 shards.

-And since we said we want to use different indexers to query.
-And for this case, those indexers are [Faiss](https://hub.docker.com/r/jinahub/pod.indexer.faissindexer) and [Annoy](https://hub.docker.com/r/jinahub/pod.indexer.annoyindexer).
+And since we said we want to use different indexers to query, we will use [Faiss](https://hub.docker.com/r/jinahub/pod.indexer.faissindexer) and [Annoy](https://hub.docker.com/r/jinahub/pod.indexer.annoyindexer).

 Another cool thing to have would be to be able to compare the results between those indexers, so we will also show how to evaluate ranking results with Faiss and Annoy, and add the search with NumpyIndexer (that uses exhaustive search, so it's close to 100% recall) to compare.
 But we encourage you to try different indexers and different options for other indexers to see what gets the best results and performance.